nick-peters-luciani/nick-peters-luciani.github.io/tiltyball.md

 # Tilty Ball (In Progress)

-Tilty Ball is an endless scrolling mobile game where you guide a rolling ball through a procedurally generated level collecting coins which unlock new looks and powerups that may help you beat your high score.
+Tilty Ball is an endless scrolling mobile game, made with Unity, where you guide a rolling ball through a procedurally generated level collecting coins which unlock new looks and powerups that may help you beat your high score.

 ### **[Play the Demo Here](../demos/tilty-ball)**